 Controlling your weight is an important aspect of heart disease risk reduction.
 Body Mass Index (BMI) is a way of using your height and weight to find out if your weight is in the healthy range.
 If your BMI is more than 25, you need to lose weight.

 Getting at least 30 minutes of exercise daily or almost daily is good for weight loss, increasing your HDL cholesterol, and making you feel good, as well as decreasing your risk of heart disease.
-Decide what will fit into your daily routine; find something you like and/or can do easily for exercise.
+Decide what will fit into your daily routine; find something you like and/or can do easily for exercise and drink plenty of clean water.
 Do it one day at a time until you’re in the habit.

 This article was provided to Oakland County Moms by Dr. Greene, Contemporary OB/GYN, Contemporary Obstetrics and Gynecology in Rochester Hills.
 Call Conteporary OB/GYN today at 248-656-2022, or visit www.contemporarydoctors.com.